Today, we were pleased to see the College of

 Daily Reports

-As of 10:30AM today, Ontario reported 45,676 confirmed cases (increase of 293), 40,424 resolved cases, 2,825 deaths and 37,624 currently under investigation with lab results pending.
+40,424 resolved cases, 2,825 deaths and 37,624 currently under investigation with lab results pending.

 The Ministry is also reporting that 53 patients are hospitalized with COVID-19, 21 are in ICU and 12 are vented.
-To view these additional details: click here

-Click Hereto read the latest Ministry of Health Daily Report **Please note, these reports are intended for
+Click Here to read the latest Ministry of Health Daily Report

-health professionals only and we request that you not share this with the public.
+**Please note, these reports are intended for health professionals only and we request that you not share this with the public.

 World Health Organization Situation Reports are also available here

-In the News For an interactive map tracking all cases across Canada and internationally, click here
+For an interactive map tracking all cases across Canada and internationally, click here

 Below are some key stories from today that may be of interest to our members: